 If you’re not treating your symptoms properly, hearing loss can put you in the hospital.
 I know, I know, that sounds a little alarmist.
-We’re used to thinking of hearing loss as little more than an inconvenience–something that makes NCIS: Los Angeles a little harder to hear or, at worst, makes you unwittingly agree to wear a puffy shirt in public.
+We’re used to thinking of hearing loss as little more than an inconvenience–something that makes the news a little harder to hear or, at worst, makes you unwittingly agree to wear a puffy shirt in public.

-But new research is ringing alarm bells over the long term health impacts of hearing loss (if you were wearing a hearing aid, we wouldn’t have to ring those alarms quite so loudly).
+But new research is ringing alarm bells over the long-term health impacts of untreated hearing loss.

 At first glance, hearing loss doesn’t seem to have much to do with other health indicators.
 But research conducted by the Johns Hopkins Bloomberg School of Public Health suggests that untreated hearing loss can result in a 50% increase in hospital visits over time.
 The longer the hearing loss remains untreated, the more significant the health havoc becomes.

 - An increase in anxiety and depression.
-Simply put, anxiety and depression can have a powerfully negative effect on your physical body, to say nothing of your mental health.
-That’s especially true when they are untreated.
-Some of this can likely be traced to the fact that communication–that anchor of our humanity–is so much harder when you can’t hear as well as you used to.
+Simply put, untreated hearing loss can increase anxiety and depression, which in turn can have a powerfully negative effect on your physical body, to say nothing of your mental health.

 - Loss of balance.
 Hearing loss can make it harder to keep your balance and maintain situational awareness.